Credit:

 Generally speaking, it’s best to open your bed in a box as soon as possible.
 Every mattress manufacturer is different, but most contain foam, which can start to lose its intended shape if the mattress is left in the box for more than three weeks.

-Following the manufacturer’s directions is also an important step in the unboxing process.
+Following the manufacturer’s directions is also an essential step in the unboxing process.
 Not doing so may impact the quality of sleep you get on your new mattress.
 Worse, it could create warranty issues.

 How long do mattresses last?